jihwan97-hash/Boardroom-DAO-Hackathon/README.md

 # Boardroom-DAO-Hackathon
-participation on Hackathon by GItcoin
+participation on Hackathon by Gitcoin